adeng322/Car-rental-service-webapp/README.md

     If you rent a vehicle and choose a return time that is tomorrow, then you return the vehicle, the system would tell you the return is delayed.

-Due to time limit, the system is not expanded any further.
-However I believe it is possible to do so.
 Worth to mention, I used _swagger api_ to provide an API documentation.
 So you could access http://localhost:8080/swagger-ui.html to see all implemented endpoints after running the server.
 Also flyway migration is used to document all changes of database table.